SystemsApproach/ops/arch.rst

    The four subsystems that comprise AMP: Resource Provisioning, Lifecycle Management, Runtime Control, and Monitoring & Logging.

-We do not focus on these portals, which can be thought of as offering a particular class of users a subset of AMP functionality, but we instead describe the aggregate functionality supported by AMP, which is organized around four subsystems:
+We do not focus on these portals, which provide a graphical interface to a subset of AMP functionality, but we instead describe the aggregate functionality supported by AMP, which is organized around four subsystems:

 * Resource Provisioning: Responsible for initializing and configuring resources (e.g., servers, switches) that add, replace, or upgrade